-The Bonds will be initially issued in fully registered book-entry form only in the form of one certificate in the aggregate amount of the Bonds of each maturity, registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
-DTC will be responsible for maintaining the book-entry system for recording the interests of its participants and transfers of such interests among such participants.
+The Bonds will be initially issued in book-entry form only in the form of one certificate for the aggregate principal amount of Bonds maturing in each year, registered in the name of and held by Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
+DTC will be responsible for maintaining the book-entry system for recording the interests of its participants or the transfers of such interests among such participants.
 Such participants shall be responsible for maintaining records regarding the beneficial ownership interests in the Bonds on behalf of individual purchasers.
-Individual purchases may be made in the principal amount of \$5,000 or any integral multiple of \$1,000 in excess thereof, through book-entries on the books and records of DTC and its participants.
+Individual purchases may be made in the principal amount of \$5,000 or any multiple of \$1,000 in excess thereof through book-entries on the books and records of DTC and its participants.